yosinski/deep-visualization-toolbox/README.md

 ### Step 0: Compile master branch of caffe (optional)

 Get the master branch of [Caffe](http://caffe.berkeleyvision.org/) to compile on your machine.
 If you've never used Caffe before, it can take a bit of time to get all the required libraries in place.
 Fortunately, the [installation process is well documented](http://caffe.berkeleyvision.org/installation.html).
+When you're installing OpenCV, install the Python bindings as well (see Step 2 below).

 Note: You can set `CPU_ONLY := 1` in your `Makefile.config` to skip all the Cuda/GPU stuff.
 The Deep Visualization Toolbox can run with Caffe in either CPU or GPU mode.

-### Step 1: Compile deconv-deep-vis-toolbox branch of caffe
+### Step 1: Compile the deconv-deep-vis-toolbox branch of caffe

 Instead of using the master branch of caffe, to use the demo you'll need a slightly modified branch (supporting deconv and a few